ARE Programs and Staff

 SLDS Program Director: Annette Pladevega-Sablan

-The Office of Accountability, Research and Evaluation, also known as ARE, serves as the clearinghouse for the Public School System’s data and records under the Records and Data Management Office, oversees school, program and district-wide accountability under the Accountability office, research and evaluation under the Research and Evaluation Office, comprehensive student academic achievement under the Assessment Office, and school and district-wide accreditation under the Accreditation Office.
+The Office of Accountability, Research, and Evaluation, also known as ARE, serves as the clearinghouse for the Public School System’s data and records under the Records and Data Management Office, and oversees the school, program, and district-wide accountability under the Accountability office, research and evaluation under the Research and Evaluation Office, comprehensive student academic achievement under the Assessment Office, and school and district-wide accreditation under the Accreditation Office.

 The Commonwealth of the Northern Marianas Public School System Assessment Program oversees the Comprehensive Student Accountability Plan.
 This was approved by the State Board of Education in 1999 which requires multiple assessments in accordance with the State Board Policy.
 The Comprehensive Student Accountability Plan was developed for the purpose of determining what students know and what students are able to do based on multiple modes of assessments.

 The Assessment Program is supported through the consolidated grant received from the Federal government.
-The Assessment Program provides technical assistance and support to the schools in the areas of professional development on classroom assessments, technical support on academic data collection and analysis, technical support on student academic achievement data and instructional implications, annual reports on student academic achievement as measured by ACT Aspire and Standards Based Assessment.
+The Assessment Program provides technical assistance and support to the schools in the areas of professional development on classroom assessments, technical support on academic data collection and analysis, technical support on student academic achievement data and instructional implications, annual reports on student academic achievement as measured by STAR and Standards-Based Assessment

 Cognia, formerly known as AdvancED, is the accrediting body for the Public School System.
 “AdvancED was formed through a 2006 merger of Pre-K-12 divisions of the North Central Association Commission on Accreditation and School Improvement (NCA CASI), Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI) and has expanded through the addition of the Northwest Accreditation Commission (NWAC) in 2012.”